dynawo/dynawo/example_simulationRT/README.md

 ## Dynawo outputs

-Dynawo Curves values (as defined in curves "CRV" file) can be sent through ZMQ or Websocket.
-Output rate depends on the time management mode:
+Dynawo outputs can be sent during the simulation with a publication rate depending on the time management mode:
 - Internal time management: results sent after each simulation loop;
 - External time management: results sent following the rate defined by triggerSimulationTimeStepInS (send last results before waiting for trigger).

+Results can be exported though ZMQ or WebSocket.
+ZMQ publication use topics for curves, constraints, and timeline (topic is represented by a string at the beggining of the message, separated from the data by a newline char).
+WebSocket publication only concerns curves where they are sent in JSON format.

+Outputs include:
+- Dynawo Curves values (as defined in curves "CRV" file) -> ZMQ (topic "curves") or WebSocket
+- Dynawo Constraints (equipment ID, side, type) -> ZMQ (topic "constraints")
+- Dynawo Timeline (time, model name, message) -> ZMQ (topic "timeline")

 | Job Simulation attribute | Value | Description|
 |----------|:-------------:|---|